joshshields/e2e-automation-suite/README.md

-# 🧪 Test Automation Practice Project
+# 🧪 Test Automation Project

 A beginner-friendly test automation project to simulate and verify user interactions using Playwright.
-The goal is to demonstrate core testing concepts and workflows using a static login site.
+My goal is to demonstrate core testing concepts and workflows using a static login site.

 ---